-Parks and Open Space: Parks and Open-Space Districts are lands that serve a recreation or conservation purpose and are owned by a governmental entity or non-profit agency.
+Parks and Open Space: Parks and Open-Space districts are lands that serve a recreation or conservation purpose and are owned by a governmental entity or non-profit agency.
 The purpose of the district is to facilitate the recreational and open space nature of the land, minimizing uses that may negatively impact its recreational, natural or cultural importance.

 Transitional Future Land Use Districts

-Transitional Future Land Use Districts are those areas located outside of the Village boundary, but within the Urban Service Area Boundary and could support multiple land uses depending on market forces and Village needs.
+Transitional Future Land Use districts are those areas located outside of the Village boundary, but within the Urban Service Boundary area and could support multiple land uses depending on market forces and Village needs.
 The purpose of these districts are to provide policy guidance to developers and stakeholders on the range of land uses that are desirable and acceptable to the Village; and conversely, those uses that should be avoided because of their negative impact on surrounding properties, or the environmental and economic sustainability of the Village.

 The proposed range of uses within the districts were determined based on these factors:

 The proximity to environmentally sensitive areas such as the Village drinking water well and recharge areas

 The economic and housing development needs of the Village

 Existing land uses within the Village and the desire to strengthen the Village’s economic base, not introducing uses that could threaten the economic viability of downtown

 The existing uses in close proximity to these districts